The Writing life

 So the lesson, just because you can, doesn’t mean you should.

-Same thing true, and I think very pertinent to this lawsuit, is with attorneys.
+Attorneys.
 Having a good attorney is important, but having a good attorney who lacks the credibility to advise against an action is dangerous as is one that will chase every stick that is thrown just to show off.
 Restraint derives from confidence.
 No action can be more of sign of strength than in-action.
 One of my most trusted advisors is the lawyer that I use for getting advice on the ups and downs, ins and outs of dealing with my ex-wife and the co-parenting we do.
 We do a good job together, but it’s not perfect, and on several occasions I contemplated going back to court to have this or that addressed.
 He never said no, and I think he would have done what I asked if in the end I asked, but in the interim, he lent me his time to listen to my issues and dilemmas, think about them, and walk me through the realities of what I was asking and seeking, and the most likely outcomes.
 He did it dispassionately, he did it intelligently, and he did it with my best interests in mind.

 And in the end, we never pursued any of my family law issues and concerns, since the courtroom is just not a great venue for getting what you want, compared to the costs - personal and financial - of the exercise.
 Even more so with family law, where you risk blowing up even an imperfect arrangement into something much worse.